 The effective management of our risks and opportunities helps to achieve our strategic objectives, protects our people, our local communities and our reputation, and demonstrates good corporate governance.
 It is essential for creating and protecting value for our shareholders and customers in line with our business model.
 Croda is committed to the effective management of key business risks throughout the organisation.

 The Board of Directors determines our overall risk appetite.
 It also oversees the Group’s risk management and internal control systems, defines risks and monitors risk exposures and ensures that the nature and extent of the risks we take align with our strategic objectives.

 The Group coordinates its global approach through the Risk Management Committee of the Executive which reports directly to the Board via the Audit Committee.
 The Risk Management Committee is chaired by the Group Finance Director and meets quarterly, with the VP Risk and Control in attendance at each meeting.
-The Risk Management Committee is responsible for the Group’s Generic Risk Framework, which requires each location to identify location specific risks against 53 generic risks across five categories:
+The Risk Management Committee is responsible for the Group’s Generic Risk Framework, which requires each location to identify location specific risks against 53 generic risks across six categories: